Lihle2018/FamerLink/Integration/ServiceClients/README.txt

-Clients: This folder contains the implementations of service clients that communicate with external services, such as payment gateways, email providers, or social media platforms.
+ServiceClients: This folder contains the implementations of service clients that communicate with external services, such as payment gateways, email providers, or social media platforms.